Time to swap your coastal grandmother aesthetic for its edgy cousin …

-So far this summer, the hashtag #coastalcowgirl has amassed more than 7.4 billion views on TikTok.
+The hashtag #coastalcowgirl amassed billions views online.
 It’s a mix of Californian beachy vibes with some western elements.
-Early adopters, including Kendall Jenner, Emily Ratajkowski and Pamela Anderson, have shown the lowmaintenance aesthetic requires only a few items to be rodeo ready – a pair of denim cut-outs, a tank top, and a leather jacket or blazer for chilly evenings.
+Early adopters, including Kendall Jenner, Emily Ratajkowski and Pamela Anderson, have shown the low maintenance aesthetic requires only a few items to be rodeo ready – a pair of denim cut-outs, a tank top, and a leather jacket or blazer for chilly evenings.

 “We’ve seen this aesthetic crop up over the last few years,” says Irish trend analyst Kate Stapleton.
 “The difference this time is that it’s spanning haute couture fashion houses – such as Raf Simon’s tenure as creative director for Calvin Klein and Olivier Rousteing’s Balmain capsule inspired by Netflix’s western The Harder They Fall – to fast fashion versions on Lemon8.
 Paris Fashion Week attendees even mixed cowboy aesthetics into their street style, bringing a fresh look to staples like fringed shirts and jackets.”

-If denim and dazzling details are the style takeaways for SS23 collections – special mention to Glenn Marten’s recent collection for Diesel – be forewarned, it looks as if these are set to extend to winter.
-At Copenhagen Fashion Week’s AW23 shows for Remain, Rotate and OpéraSport, cowboy prints, hats and boots prevailed.
+If denim and dazzling details are the style takeaways, it looks as if these are set to extend to winter.
+At Copenhagen Fashion Week’s shows for Remain, Rotate and OpéraSport, cowboy prints, hats and boots prevailed.
 For devotees, such as Irish PR professional Rachel Farrell, this trend mirrors the resurgence of interest in country music.
-Farrell attends the popular Country 2 Country festival that tours Dublin every year (2023 marked its tenth anniversary with sell-out shows at the 3Arena Dublin in March) and will be tuning into the 58th Academy of Country Music Awards, on May 11, hosted by country legends Garth Brooks and Dolly Parton.
-She cites newer acts like Kacey Musgraves and Irish artist CMAT for bringing the genre to new fans and modernising it.
-She’s travelling to see The Dixie Chicks and supporting act Maren Morris in concert in June.
+Farrell attends the popular Country 2 Country festival that tours Dublin every year, with sell-out shows at the 3Arena Dublin.
+She cites acts like Kacey Musgraves and Irish artist CMAT for bringing the genre to new fans and modernising it.

 Irish country music singer CMAT in concert.